elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

   // Options related to scanning.
   //
   // Optional.
-If omitted then iscan is disabled.
+If omitted then scanning is disabled.
 Required only when `action`
   // is set to `scan`.
   "iscan": {
     // Optional.
 If omitted then ransomware scan is disabled.